sameersbn/docker-gitlab/README.md

 …
 ````

 Please note furthermore, that only compatible versions of the `postgresql-client` to GitLab are shipped with this image.
-Currently these belong to
+Currently, these belong to

 - `postgresql-client-13`,
 - `postgresql-client-14`,